 The Baranek Wielkanocny, also known as the Easter Butter Lamb, is a large chunk of butter shaped a little like a woolly lamb.
-Polish, Slovenians and Russians are famed for celebrating Easter by creating such a masterpiece, which is often used as the centrepiece at an Easter meal.
+Polish, Slovenians, and Russians are famed for celebrating Easter by creating such a masterpiece, which is often used as the centerpiece at an Easter meal.

 Younger generations that are unsure of how to make this dish can buy it from local delis.
-This unusual edible sculpture is usually created by hand and sometimes, with a special mould.
-The recipe however is more about technique than ingredients.
+This unusual edible sculpture is usually created by hand and sometimes, with a special mold.
+The recipe, however, is more about technique than ingredients.
 If attempting this yourself, it’s important to ensure the butter you’re using is at the correct temperature – too cold and it’s too difficult to work with, too soft and the texture will resemble anything but fur!

 For best results, use a high quality, organic butter.
 When dining on this dish, most will begin at the base and work their way up – so that the lamb’s head is preserved throughout the meal.

 In Greece, the locals celebrate Easter with a colorful fireworks display, which takes place post-Easter mass at midnight.